 Our programs offer the challenge of a stimulating and rewarding career.
-Paul Mitchell The School Gastonia is fully equipped to meet all the demands of modern hair care, while at the same time providing a high-tech atmosphere and attitude for progressive personal development.
+Paul Mitchell The School is fully equipped to meet all the demands of modern hair care, while at the same time providing a high-tech atmosphere and attitude for progressive personal development.

-The school is a 15,000 square-foot facility includes student lounge and lockers, client reception and work areas, management offices, three private classrooms, a large auditorium for general assembly, hair shows, and guest speakers, workstations, a comprehensive library of texts, publications, curricula, and multimedia audio-visual equipment and aids.
-The school is equipped with handicap accessible rest rooms, drinking fountains, classrooms, and clinic classroom.
-There are wheelchair ramps located outside of the building leading to the parking lot.
+The Charlotte school is a 15,000 square-foot facility include student lounge and lockers, client reception and work areas, management offices, three private classrooms, a large auditorium for general assembly, hair shows, and guest speakers, workstations, a comprehensive library of texts, publications, curricula, and multi-media audio-visual equipment and aids.
+Paul Mitchell the School Charlotte has a wheelchair accessible door with a ramp.
+We have drinking water fountains.
+Each bathroom is handicap accessible.
+There is an elevator to accommodate moving from the first floor to the second floor.
+Our clinic classroom can accommodate wheelchairs.